kamieniarzk/kube-security-scanner/README.md

 ## TODO
-* Make the service-account related to in-cluster app deployment have permissions to execute necessary actions
+* ~~Make the service-account related to in-cluster app deployment have permissions to execute necessary actions~~
+* Check how kube-score can be used